Volkswagen Atlas: 2024 refresh

 The 2024 model year Atlas and Atlas Cross Sport was revealed in February 2023.
 Changes include a redesigned front and rear clip, and a heavily revised interior design.
 The Atlas also gained an electronic shift-by-wire gear selector, 10.3-inch digital gauge cluster and a 12.0-inch touchscreen infotainment system.
-Since the 2024 refresh, the Atlas is no longer offered with a VR6 engine due to tougher EPA emissions standards required for future model years.
+Since the 2024 refresh, the Atlas is no longer offered with a VR6 engine due to tougher EPA emissions standards required for future model years and a switch to a Hyundai sourced 8-speed transmission.
 A 269 hp turbocharged 2.0-liter four-cylinder gasoline engine became the only engine option, with towing capacity unchanged at 5000 lb.